 5. Conclusion:

 Integrating Endophytes and plant growth-promoting rhizobacteria (PGPR) into floriculture practices represents a promising and sustainable alternative to chemical-based inputs.
 These beneficial microbes enhance flower yield and quality through mechanisms such as phytohormone production, nutrient solubilization, stress mitigation, and improved disease resistance.
 Their influence extends to the improvement of key floral traits, such as size, color intensity, fragrance, shelf life, and stress resistance.
-Evidence from various ornamental crops, including roses, marigolds, and chrysanthemums, has confirmed their effectiveness in promoting vegetative and reproductive growth of these crops.
+Evidence from various ornamental crops, including roses, marigolds, and chrysanthemums, has confirmed their effectiveness in promoting the vegetative and reproductive growth of these crops.
 The adoption of Endophyte- and PGPR-based bio-inoculants can reduce environmental pollution and support the development of eco-friendly and cost-effective floriculture systems.
-Future research focused on crop-specific microbial formulations and field-level validation will further enhance the applicability of these findings to the commercial production of flowers.
+Future research focused on crop-specific microbial formulations and field-level validation will further enhance the applicability of these findings to commercial flower production.

 References: